Introduction - NetFoundry for Azure Virtual WAN.

 Starting from NetFoundry's Console, click on the "get started" icon.
 Our subscription model and use cases are outlined for the appropriate solution base.

-A confirmation screen will confirm your new site name.
 An email will be sent providing you a link to complete the sign in process and to ACCEPT your site name.
 Please remember this name as you will need it for future logins.

 NOTE: The site is unique to the parent organization and will contain only NetFoundry networks.

-Login once accepted
+Create password and Login once accepted

 You will be prompted to create a New Network and provide a name.